 Events and societies

-The Department of Education also has a couple of exciting societies.
+Education also has a couple of exciting societies.
 These include PiESoc (Psychology in Education Society) who regularly organise events and socials to really ensure that you make the most of your university experience.

 @DeptEdYork is great at keeping their social media up to date, so it’s really easy to access any information regarding current events and current educational research.